Neha-2701/MySnap/README.md

 ### MySnap App is build using Web Technologies such as HTML, CSS.
 ### Some features of this project are -
+  - You can access Camera options from the UI.
+  - All the pictures and video will be stored in indexDB.
+  - You can delete or edit the pictures.